Medically reviewed by Drugs.com. Last updated on Nov 25, 2020.

 Temporarily suspend ZALTRAP:

-- For recurrent or severe hypertension, until controlled.
+- For uncontrolled hypertension until controlled.
 Upon resumption, permanently reduce the ZALTRAP dose to 2 mg per kg [see Warnings and Precautions (5.5)].

-- For proteinuria of 2 grams per 24 hours.
+- For proteinuria of 2 grams per 24 hours or more.
 Resume when proteinuria is less than 2 grams per 24 hours.
 For recurrent proteinuria, suspend ZALTRAP until proteinuria is less than 2 grams per 24 hours and then permanently reduce the ZALTRAP dose to 2 mg per kg [see Warnings and Precautions (5.7)].

 Inspect vials visually prior to use.
 ZALTRAP is a clear, colorless to pale yellow solution.
 Do not use vial if the solution is discolored or cloudy or if the solution contains particles.